-The list will be updated regularly to reflect ongoing work into 2014.
+The list will be updated regularly to reflect ongoing work.

 Note: These manuscripts are also available to read in our Asian and African Studies Reading Room (Registered readers only - see Registering for a Reader Pass) .
 Certain illustrated mss, however, are restricted, in which case special permission must be obtained first.
-Note also that there are some discrepancies between the numbering of the manuscripts and the form cited on the digitised manuscripts site.
+Note also that there are some discrepancies between the numbering of the printed catalogues and the form used for ordering.
 For example:

 Farīd al-Dīn ʻAṭṭār, Manṭiq al-Ṭayr, ca. 1490, containing 9 miniatures, late Timurid/Herat style.
 Restricted

 Blogs: ‘The Speech of the Birds’: an illustrated Persian manuscript; Mantiq al-tayr ('the Speech of Birds'), part 2; Mantiq al-tayr ('the Speech of Birds'), part 3, part 4